 First-Year Seminars (FYS) provide a common experience unique to the first year, one that supports the transition from high school to university life by delivering to students the very best of what JHU has to offer them: the opportunity to work with and be mentored by our most dynamic faculty, intellectual community around about a compelling topic, and a small group setting in which to enjoy together the core practices and habits of scholarship: reading, writing, and speaking.

-Effective Fall 2022, all first-year Arts & Sciences students will be required to complete a First-Year Seminar (FYS) course in their first semester.
+All first-year Arts & Sciences students will be required to complete a First-Year Seminar (FYS) course in their first semester.
 There are dozens of courses to choose from, so create a list of perhaps 6-9 options which will match your availability.
 Tips on registration are provided via our Canvas site and at fys.jhu.edu.

 What is the writing requirement for first-year students entering the School of Arts & Sciences?

 All students entering a degree program in the School of Arts and Sciences must complete AS.004.101 Reintroduction to Writing in their first year at Hopkins plus an additional 12 credits in writing-intensive courses through their undergraduate experience for a minimum of 15 writing-intensive credits.
 AS.004.101 Reintroduction to Writing is an introductory-level writing course that is designed to help students with a foundation of academic writing, as well as to provide a rhetorical framework for adapting their writing skills to future contexts, audiences, and genres.
 Sections of the course will share certain features, like writing in multiple genres and a focus on revision, and each section will have its own distinct theme and assignments.
 KSAS students must take this course in their first year.